Family and Child Studies Living Learning

 Families Children & School Settings, Child Life Specialist, and Family Services

-The Family and Child Studies Living Learning Community will reside in a residence hall where classroom and programming space is available.
-Students pursuing a major in FCST in this community can expect an environment that focuses on exploring the different concentrations and careers associated with Family and Child Studies.
+The Family Science and Human Development Living Learning Community will reside in a residence hall where classroom and programming space is available.
+Students pursuing a major in Family Science and Human Development in this community can expect an environment that focuses on exploring the different concentrations and careers associated with Family Science and Human Development.

 Students will have opportunities to:

-- Actively participate in programs that promote academic achievement that involves tutoring and study skills workshops session with faculty and staff within CEHS/FCST
+- Actively participate in programs that promote academic achievement that involves tutoring and study skills workshops session with faculty and staff within CEHS/Family Science and Human Development

 - Engage in community programs while living with their peers with similar academic interest and ambitions